home - website - blog - tutorials - bio - books - shop - contact me

 The brooch shown at left is made in Burgundy or Germany and is dated at 1430.
 It is constructed from gold and is enameled and set with precious stones- pearls, a diamond above and a ruby below.
 It shows a man and a woman together both wearing blue robes, the colour associated with consistency, and a woven fence around them.
 The clear white of the diamond represented the durability of love while the ruby represented love's fiery force.

-Johannes de Hauville wrote of a marriage brooch when he wrote:
+Johannes de Hauville wrote of a marriage brooch when he penned these lines:

 Cloak Clasps